 Who wins the Carpet Design Awards?

-The Carpet Design Awards, the world's top international accolade for contemporary hand-made carpets and rugs, has a nearly new jury lineup for DOMOTEX 2019.
+The Carpet Design Awards, the world's top international accolade for contemporary hand-made carpets and rugs, has a same jury lineup for DOMOTEX 2020.

 Michael Mandapati, New York / USA